prakashchhipa/Functional_Knowledge_Transfer_SSL/README.md

 <p align="center">
   <img src="https://github.com/prakashchhipa/Functional_Knowledge_Transfer_SSL/blob/main/figures/method.png">
 </p>

+# Datasets
+Three publically available datasets from different visual domains are chosen for exprimentations.

+1. CIFAR10 - The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck), with 6000 images per class.
+There are 50000 training images and 10000 test images.
+2. Intel Images - This is image data of Natural Scenes around the world.
+This Data contains around 25000 images (of which 17034 used) of size 150x150 distributed under six categories (buildings, forest, glaciar, mountain, sea, and street).
+3. APTOS 2019 - A set of 3662 retina images of fundus photography under a variety of imaging conditions.
+A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4 (0: No DR, 1: Mild, 2: Moderate, 3: Severe, and 4: Proliferative DR).

 # Results
 All the expriments have batch size of 256 and ResNet18 encoder.
 <p align="center">